 Chances are you’ve been here already – at least to the more commercialized Inner Harbor where the National Aquarium, Maryland Science Center the Baltimore Maritime Museum, and a myriad of shops and restaurants draw year round tourists like ants to a picnic.

-But this Getaway takes you to some lesser known attractions and neighborhoods: to the most outrageous art museum in the country, to the streets where filmmaker John Waters lived, to a do-gooder farm-to-table restaurant, to the Birthplace of American Railroading (and its corporate office, now a boutique hotel).
-You don’t have to look very hard to find “Offbeat” Baltimore.
-This city is quirky enough.
-But here’s where to start:
+But this Getaway takes you to some lesser known attractions and neighborhoods: to a Dentistry Museum that features George Washington’s teeth; the Birthplace of American Railroading (and its corporate office, now a boutique hotel); the Jewish enclave of Lombard Street.
+You don’t have to look very hard to find historical and “Offbeat” Baltimore.
+For a longer stay, combine this Getaway with an Arts and Neighborhood focused visit.

 Things to Do in Baltimore MD